 Although tempted to do

-, I have just come indoors for some warmth
+some snow photography, I have just come indoors for some warmth

 having cleared snow from my house to the road.
 Sometimes the need to

 get to the village shops has to take priority.

 According to the weather forecast, the weather is unlikely to change by

 tomorrow so I shall be out with my camera at first light.
 Meanwhile, I

 shall brush up on the notes I took when the opportunity for snow

 photography occurred last January and I was able to put together a

 slideshow for my neighbours in our village -